MicrosoftDocs/query-docs/query-languages/m/excel-currentworkbook.md

 ## About

 Returns the contents of the current Excel workbook.
+It returns tables, named ranges, and dynamic arrays.
+Unlike [Excel.Workbook](excel-workbook.md), it does not return sheets.